-“Our TV control room will be tracking him.
-Everybody in my tunnel’s tracking him, I’m the only one that doesn’t turn it on because I have to go through and make edits and inputs as he’s going.
-So, I work ahead of him a little bit.
+“Our TV control room and the tunnel will be tracking my bos I work ahead of him a little bit.
 But you can still see where he is with that little blue button that goes around.”

 Using ShowCaller tracking means Emily can ensure crew members stay up-to-date with last minute changes – no matter which element they work on or which part of the stadium they are located.

 “We’ve also got a TV monitor in the tunnel, which our DJ really likes.
-We’ve got three DJs, so when we change things around all the time.
-They’re probably the last on the list to find out that we’ve changed something.
-It’s like ‘I don’t need your instrumental here, I need something else.’
-Being able to see this [using ShowCaller tracking] is really great, just knowing wherever he is in the script is helpful all around.”
+Being able to see [using ShowCaller tracking] is really great, just knowing wherever he is in the script is helpful all around.”

-Shoflo helps the Hornets demonstrate return on investment from a zero software budget, right from the very first game
+Return on investment from the very first game

 The Hornets events team had no budget for scripting software.
 But they were fortunate that senior management were supportive of their need to improve the process, giving the team more time to focus on the game-day experience.